Laurie0131/PythonDevelopmentProcess/writing_python_code_and_running tools/5_write_unit_test_using_pytest.md

-## 5. Write unit test using pytest **:** {#5-write-unit-test-using-pytest}
+## 5. Write a unit test using pytest **:** {#5-write-unit-test-using-pytest}

-Use pytest library to write unit test.
+Use pytest library to write a unit test.
 Unit test for sample program shown below and test_sample.py attached in appendix.

 ---